react-cosmos/react-cosmos/webpack-boilerplate/react-0.13/README.md

 - [@gaearon](https://github.com/gaearon)'s [react-transform-boilerplate](https://github.com/gaearon/react-transform-boilerplate)
 - [react-component-playground](https://github.com/skidding/react-component-playground) setup

+Run `npm install && npm run playground` and have some fun on [localhost:8989](http://localhost:8989)!

 ## Installing

 Integrating this boilerplate into your codebase should be fairly straightforward if you're familiar with webpack and the React ecosystem.
 However, it's a lengthy process with many small pieces that need to be put together.
 Here's a breakdown of all the required steps: